Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

 }
 ```

-Lets go through each element in detail:
+Let's go through each element in detail:

 ```css
 .magnify-wrapper {